 This Handbook provides an in-depth look at management's going concern assessment.
 We have organized the discussion in steps to make it easier to identify which elements should be factored into the analysis and which disclosures are necessary as a result.
-For areas where the guidance is unclear, we have provided our views.
-We hope this publication will be useful in helping management determine whether there is substantial doubt about a company's ability to continue as a going concern.
+We hope you find it useful.